ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/10_Pon_Kutnisa.md

 ## Pon Okikirmui yaieyukar, “Kutnisa kutunkutun”
 ## 小オキキリムイが自ら歌った謡「この砂赤い赤い」
 ## The Little Okikirmui's Own Chant “Kutnisa kutunkutun”

 Kutnisa kutunkutun

 One day, I played near the source of the river.
-There, I saw a small boy, hunched over,
+I saw a short man, bending his back,
-Trying to build a weir of walnut wood, driving piles.
+Driving piles to build a fish trap of walnut wood.

 When he saw me, he said,
 "Who are you?
 Are you my nephew?
 Please help me!"
-I looked, and it was a weir of walnut.
+I looked, because of the fish trap of walnut wood,
-Walnut water, a muddy torrent, flowed.
+Walnut water, muddy water, flowed out.
-The salmon tried to swim upstream, but they hated the walnut water and cried as they turned back.
+The salmon tried to swim upstream,
-My anger flared.
+but they hated the walnut water.
+They wept as they turned back.

+I was extremely angry.
-I snatched the mallet from the boy's hand and struck him in the small of his back.
+I grabbed the hammer from the man's hand,
+And struck him at his back.
-I struck so hard it echoed, "Pon!"
+I struck so hard, echoed with a loud sound.
-I broke his spine, killed him, and kicked him down to hell.
+I broke his backbone, killed him,
+And kicked him down to Hell.
-I shook his walnut stakes,
+I shook the foundations of the walnut piles,
-as if to reach beyond six hells.
+And found that the foundations were deeper than Six Hells [1].

-Then, with all the strength in my back and body,
+Then, with all of my strength,
-I broke the stakes from their roots and kicked them down to hell.
+I broke the piles of the fish trap from the foundations,
+And kicked them down to Hell.

-Clear wind and clear water flowed from the source, and the salmon, who had cried as they left, revived in the clear wind and water.
+From the source of the river, cool wind blowed, and clear water flowed.
+The salmon, who were weeping as they left,
+Revived in the cool wind and clear water.
-They frolicked and laughed with great joy,
+They laughed and played with great joy,
-Splashing and swimming upstream.
+And swam upstream with the sound of water splashing.
-Seeing this, my heart was comforted and I returned along the river.
+Seeing this, my heart was comforted,
+And I returned along the river.

 The Little Okikirmui told his own tale.

+## Footnote

+(Chiri)

+[1] iwan poknashir......Six Hells.
+There are six layers of worlds under the ground, where all kinds of demons live.